What is TCA?

 - The skin around the treated sites will be red and sore for 24 to 48 hours

 - After 2 to 3 days a small scab will develop, which falls off after 3 to 7 days

 - He or she may wash as normal and may apply make-up if desired

 - Sunscreen is recommended to reduce the chance of pigmentation.

 Most patients require 3 to 6 treatments with TCA CROSS for optimum improvement.
 Treatments may be repeated at 2 to 8 week intervals over 6 months.

 TCA CROSS is generally well tolerated.
 Complications are rare when treatment is undertaken by an expert.
 They may include:

 - Damage to mucosal surfaces, ie lip, nostril, conjunctiva or cornea (eye) leading to painful ulceration and potential scarring, if TCA is inadvertently deposited on these sites

-- Post-inflammatory hyperpigmention (usually transient) or hypopigmentation (may be permanent)
+- Post-inflammatory hyperpigmentation (usually transient) or hypopigmentation (this may be permanent)